Euphrasia hudsoniana var. ramosior Sell & Yeo

 Approximately one third of the known occurrences of E. hudsoniana var. ramosior occur on state-owned lands.
 Most of these are within State Park jurisdictions while two are located in Scientific and Natural Areas.
 Many of the remaining occurrences are in private ownership.

 Given, D. R., and J. H. Soper.
 1981.
 The arctic-alpine element of the vascular flora at Lake Superior.
-National Museum of Canada, Publications in Botany No. 10, Ottawa, Ontario.
+National Museums of Canada, Publications in Botany No. 10, Ottawa, Ontario.
 70 pp.

 Sell, P. D., and P. F. Yeo.
 1970.
 A revision of North American species of Euphrasia L. (Scrophulariaceae).
 Botanical Journal of the Linnean Society 63:189-234.